Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models: Introduction

-The conjugate prior distribution (or class of CM distribution) is often restricted to the data type.
-For example, for binomial, negative binomial, Bernoulli, and multinomial distributed data, the fixed and random effects are conjugate with the multivariate logit-beta distribution \citep{gao2019bayesian,bradley2019spatio}, which is the special case of the CM distribution.
+Conjugate prior distributions are often restricted to the data type.
+For example, for binomial, negative binomial, Bernoulli, and multinomial distributed data, the fixed and random effects are conjugate with the multivariate logit-beta distribution \citep{gao2019bayesian,bradley2019spatio}, which is the special case of the conjugate multivariate (CM) distribution.
 Similarly, Poisson and Weibull distributed data are conjugate with the multivariate log-gamma distribution \citep{bradleyPMSTM,hu2018bayesian,xu2019latent,yang2019bayesian,parker2020conjugate,parker2021general}, another special case of the CM distribution.
 Finally, mixed effects models for Gaussian distributed data regularly make use of Gaussian priors for fixed and random effects \citep{gelmanbook}, which is also a type of CM distribution.
-Thus, our second major contribution is that we develop an extension of the CM distribution, which allows one to model fixed and random effects in a GLMM using any class of CM distributions.
-Additionally, the CM distribution does not allow one to explicitly account for hyperparameters.
-Thus, in our extension of the CM we marginalize across hyperparameters.
-We call this new distribution the generalized CM (GCM) distribution, which allows for standard latent Gaussian process model specifications of GLMMs \citep[e.g., see][for a recent discussion]{gs}.
-Furthermore, we develop truncated versions and conditional distributions for GCM distributed random vectors.
+Thus, our second major contribution is to extend the conjugate multivariate (CM) distribution \citep{bradleyLCM} to LGPs.
+Additionally, conjugate prior distributions and the CM distribution do not allow one to explicitly account for hyperparameters without the use of MCMC or approximate Bayesian techniques.
+Thus, in our extension of the CM to LGPs we marginalize across hyperparameters.
+We call this new distribution the generalized CM (GCM) distribution, which allows for standard latent Gaussian process model specifications of spatial LGPs \citep[e.g., see][for a recent discussion]{gs}.
+Furthermore, we develop conditional distributions for GCM distributed random vectors.

+A key step in our formulation is the incorporation of what we call ``discrepancy term,'' which are simply additive term introduced into a mixed effects model similar to that of \citet{bradleyhierarchical} and \citet{bradley2023deep}.
+Classical spatial LGP models set these parameters equal to zero.
+When these terms are not set equal to zero and instead given a type of improper prior then we show that the implied posterior distribution for fixed and random effects is of the form of a GCM, which we can directly sample from (bypassing the need for MCMC).
+However, we show that posterior replicates from this GCM can overfit the latent process.
+Thus, we suggest including these discrepancy parameters in the model to bypass MCMC, and then marginalize them from the posterior distribution and estimate them to be zero.